otmr/otmr/README.md

 > working on creating NFTs to enable digital use and collection that will also include sticker packs.

-> interested in a drawing that is not currently avaible or want just a sticker pack ? email otmrowns@gmail.com
+> interested in a drawing that is not currently available or want just a sticker pack ? email otmrowns@gmail.com

 **social**